 The judging of the applications will be carried out by the Teaching and Learning Quality Committee, through a Teaching Excellence Awards Subcommittee.
 The Subcommittee will be composed of five members of the academic staff and two student representatives.
-It will be chaired by the Pro Vice-Chancellor (Education) or nominee and two of the members must be members of the Teaching and Learning Quality Committee.
+It will be chaired by the PVC Education or nominee, and two of the members must be members of the Teaching and Learning Quality Committee.
 The academic members will be appointed by the Vice-Chancellor on the recommendation of the Teaching and Learning Quality Committee.
-The student representatives will be selected by and from the Auckland University Students Association (AUSA) and Postgraduate
+The student representatives will be selected by and from the Auckland University Students Association (AUSA) and Postgraduate Students Association (PGSA).
+The Sub-Committee reserves the right to offer an applicant an award in a different category to that which the applicant applied.

-Date current approval: Teaching and Learning Quality Committee 15.06.20
+Date current approval: Teaching and Learning Quality Committee 11.02.25